emraay-devops/nginx-proxy/README.md

 - **Budget Tracker** (`/budget`) - A personal finance management application
 - **Home Roster** (`/roster`) - A household chore management system

+> **🔧 Configuration Note**: This guide uses example IP address `35.183.32.162` and DNS `ec2-35-183-32-162.ca-central-1.compute.amazonaws.com` for demonstration purposes. **You must replace these with your own server's actual public IP address and domain name** throughout the configuration files and commands.

 ## Project Structure

 ```